PositiveVibrations/WhatsAppX-Linker/README.md

 # SocialMedia
 Chrome extension that allows people to add phone numbers & social media usernames directly from the webrowser to:
-WhatsApp, Instagram, Twitter and other social media
+WhatsApp, Instagram, Twitter and other social media with a single click

 To do: